ankraft/ACME-oneM2M-CSE-mkdocs/docs/howtos/ExperimentalWebSocketBinding.md

 ## WebSocket and Originators

 The technical specification is published in oneM2M's TS-0020 and available [on the specification page](https://onem2m.org/technical/published-specifications) .
-Unfortunately, there is a small issue in the specification when it comes to send notifications from, for example, a CSE to a connected AE or CSE.
+Unfortunately, there is a small issue in the specification when it comes to send notifications from, for example, a CSE to a connected AE or another CSE.

 The specification states that an established WebSocket connection must be used when sending notifications to a client (an AE or CSE).
 In normal cases, this is not a problem.
 However, there could be a situation that a client establishes a WebSocket connection but doesn't send a request immediately.
 This is normal behavior, but without a oneM2M request the CSE cannot associate that specific WebSocket connection with an originator.
 If in this case the CSE needs to send a notification to a client (ie. an originator) it does not know whether there is an established WebSocket connection, even if, technically, there is one.